By now you’ve likely heard of Bitcoin and the cryptocurrency market, even if you haven’t started adding digital assets to your investment portfolio.

 A peer-to-peer (more commonly abbreviated as “P2P”) system doesn’t have a central controller; instead, users interact directly with one another.
 For example, there are peer-to-peer exchanges where you can sell your bitcoins directly to someone in your local area.

-When cryptocurrency information gets sensationalized f up in the media to raise its price or popularity, this is called pumping.
+When cryptocurrency information gets sensationalized in the media to raise its price or popularity, this is called pumping.

 Smart contracts are coded contracts written into blockchains that allow automated transactions to be executed.